tenable/runterrascan.io/content/en/docs/usage/config_options.md

 linkTitle: "Configuration Terrascan"
 weight: 50
 description: >
-      You can provide a configuration file in [TOML format](https://toml.io/en/) to configure the Terrascan.
+      Configure Terrascan via it's configuration file.
 ---

+You can provide a configuration file in TOML format to configure the Terrascan.

 ## Command to specify config File